 Your deliverables are the expected outcomes of your project, which might be a report, product, or new system.
 If you fail to produce the project deliverables that stakeholders expect from you, you’ll likely leave them unsatisfied, which is why they must be clearly outlined in your project proposal.

 The same goes for your goals.
-It’s a good practice to set SMART goals – in other words, goals that are specific, measurable, attainable, relevant, and time-based – and include a timeline for when you expect these goals to be met during the project.
+It’s a good practice to set Objectives and Key Results (OKRs) or SMART goals – in other words, goals that are specific, measurable, attainable, relevant, and time-based – and include a timeline for when you expect these goals to be met during the project.

 5. Outline the budget and resources needed